qtcloudservices/qtc-sdk-ruby/README.md

 # Qt Cloud Services SDK for Ruby

-This is Qt Cloud Services SDK for Node.js.
+This is Qt Cloud Services SDK for Ruby.
 What is Qt Cloud Services?
 See below:

 * The Qt Cloud Services home page is at https://www.qtc.io
 * The Developer Documentation page is at https://developer.qtc.io